gfakx/IAC-Azure-Django/README.md

 ## Troubleshooting:

 - If faced with a 'tkinter' related dependency error during Django setup, resolve it by installing
-    python3-tk: sudo apt install python3-tk -y
+    'python3-tk: sudo apt install python3-tk -y'

 - Ensure the VM's security group has port 8000 open when trying to access the application externally.

 - For Docker, ensure the Django application's settings.py is set with DEBUG = True and ALLOWED_HOSTS = ['*'] for testing.